 - Learn the 5 Hs—Hurt, hunger, hydration, happiness, and hygiene are five quality of life issues to track and consider.

 - Learn the 2 Ms—Mobility and more (i.e., Does your pet have more good days than bad days?).
-Again, track and consider these basic quality of life factors.
+Again, track and consider these basic qualities of life factors.
 It will help you identify when changes occur.

 Question: What will the procedure include?

 Answer: Not all euthanasia procedures are done the same way.
 It often depends on the patient’s condition, the wishes of the client, and doctor preference.
 For pets that are painful, stressed, nervous, or uncooperative, we often give them a sedative first to calm them.
 This is often an injection into the muscle.
 The medication acts quickly and the patient falls into anesthetic sleep within a few minutes.